fmcgeough/ex_sleeplock/README.md

 When a lock is obtained by a process the library creates a monitor on the process taking the lock.
 If the process exits unexpectedly the lock is automatically released (even though the processs never called `ExSleeplock.release/1`).

+You can only obtain a lock once for a process (pid).
+Once a process has a lock calling a function to obtain a lock again always succeeds.
+However, no telemetry event is generated.

 ## Configuring Lock Creation on Startup